 Why launch websites in application mode?

 For most websites such as ours, having them open up in a separate window does not make much sense.
-It doesn’t make sense having every website open in a new window earlier.
+It doesn’t make sense to have every website opened in a new window earlier.
 That is why we had tabbed browsing in the first place.
-However, some websites or rather web apps are actually better in a separate window.
-Something like Google Play Music which doesn’t really have a desktop app although it should, for instance, would be a lot more convenient in a window separate from the browser.
+However, some websites or rather web apps are better in a separate window.
+Something like Google Play Music which doesn’t have a desktop app although it should, for instance, would be a lot more convenient in a window separate from the browser.

 Related post: Create Native Desktop Apps from Web Apps (Win/Mac/Linux)